MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-teams-chat.md

 ### Assign disconnect chat rights to specific users

 You can assign the ability to disconnect chats to record owners or users who connected a chat to a record.
+For new organizations, by default, these settings are enabled.
-   - **Record owner**: When enabled, record owners can disconnect any chats that are connected to a record.
+   - **Record owner can disconnect chats **: When enabled, record owners can disconnect any chats that are connected to a record.
 As an admin, you can assign this permission at a record-type level (for example, a case, contact, and so forth).
-   - **Chat connector**: When enabled, users who connected a chat to the Dynamics 365 record can disconnect that connected chat.
+   - **Chat connector can disconnect chat**: When enabled, users who connected a chat to the Dynamics 365 record can disconnect that connected chat.
 This permission can also be assigned at the record level.

 **To enable or disable user-specific rights to disconnect chats:**